qutip/qutip-tutorials/tutorials-v5/heom/heom-4-dynamical-decoupling.md

 def simulate_100_pulses(lam, gamma, T, NC, Nk):
-    """Simulate the evolution of 100 evenly and optimally spaced pulses.
+    """ Simulate the evolution of 100 evenly and optimally spaced pulses.

         Returns the expectation value of P12p from the final state of each evolution.
     """
     rho0 = (basis(2, 1) + basis(2, 0)).unit()
     rho0 = ket2dm(rho0)